ElektraInitiative/libelektra/src/libs/getenv/README.md

 Its main purpose is to:

-- have standard ways to modify the environment
+- have a standard ways to modify the environment
 - make relogin (or even restart!) of applications unnecessary
 - allow a hierarchical structure for environment
 - allow settings to only apply for individual applications or only in special context